-F. INDIVIDUAL EMPLOYMENT PLAN
+E. INDIVIDUAL EMPLOYMENT PLAN (IEP)

-The Individual Employment Plan (IEP) shall begin with an interactive discussion between the customer and the Subrecipient, resulting in a mutually developed plan.
-Subrecipient shall develop an IEP at registration for each eligible customer based on the results of a comprehensive assessment which identifies, at a minimum, the customer's employment goals, the appropriate combination of service to achieve their employment goals, needs, barriers, training, and educational goals.
+The IEP shall begin with an interactive discussion between the customer and Subrecipient, resulting in a mutually developed plan.
+The Subrecipient shall develop an IEP at registration for each eligible customer based on the results of a comprehensive assessment which identifies, at a minimum, the customer's employment goals, the appropriate combination of service to achieve their employment goals, needs, barriers, training, and educational goals.
 The IEP shall focus on a career pathway that can provide a guide beyond initial employment.
 Once the IEP is developed, case notes shall document all services provided to the customer or when the customer's circumstances warrant a change.
-Subrecipient shall follow BFWDC WIOA Individual Employment Plan Policy #2015-19.
+The Subrecipient shall follow BFWDC WIOA Individual Employment Plan Policy #2015-19.

-G. INDIVIDUALIZED CAREER SERVICES
+F. INDIVIDUALIZED CAREER SERVICES